 The Philip Morris logo shows that the cigarette maker values its century-and-a-half history.
-The powerful symbolism shows just how unique the brand is, and the sophisticated design is further proof of the quality of its products.
+The powerful symbolism shows just how unique the brand is, and the sophisticated design further proves the quality of its products.

 Meaning and History

-Philip Morris International went through more than one owner before becoming an international company.
-And the name of the founder remained in its name.
-The history of the tobacco giant began in the middle of the 19th century (1847), but only in 1919, after the purchase by a group of American investors, the real heyday of the company began: a new logo, the release of Marlboro (1924), entry into the international market (1955).
+Philip Morris International went through multiple owners before becoming an international company.
+And the founder’s name remained in the name.
+The history of the tobacco giant began in the middle of the 19th century (1847).
+Still, it was only in 1919, after the purchase by a group of American investors, that the company’s real heyday began, with a new logo, the release of Marlboro (1924), and entry into the international market (1955).
 In 2003, the management tried to change its name and become Altria Group, but after five years, it returned to its former world-famous name.
-This moment was a turning point in the history of the corporation.
+This moment was a turning point in the corporation’s history.
 The updated giant is focused on the release of smoke-free products.

 The company’s logo changed as its owners changed.
-But the royal regalia reflected in it has remained constant for more than 130 years.
+However, the royal regalia reflected in it has remained constant for more than 130 years.

 What is Philip Morris?

-An international concern that produces and sells popular brands of cigarettes.
+An international concern that produces and sells popular cigarette brands.
 Owned by a group of American investors.
 Production facilities in 30 states provide consumers from 200 countries.

 1885 – 1919

-The first visual sign was developed when the founder’s brother completely took over the company.
-Before this, four years of management was joint with a business partner.
-Leopold Morris crossed out the name of Gruenebaum, who left the common cause and changed the name to Philip Morris & Co Ltd, which was reflected in the logo.
+The first visual sign emerged when the founder’s brother took over the company.
+Before this, four years of management were joined by a business partner.
+Leopold Morris crossed out the name of Gruenebaum, who left the common cause, and changed the name to Philip Morris & Co Ltd, which was reflected in the logo.

-Beautiful, graceful serif lettering is located in an arc above the emblem.
-It formed a kind of protective dome.
-Now the family fully owns their business and will protect and develop it.
-At the same time, the rise showed the company’s desire to rise to new heights.
+Beautiful, graceful serif lettering is located in an arc above the emblem, forming a protective dome.
+The family fully owns their business and will protect and develop it.
+At the same time, the rise shows the company’s desire to rise to new heights.

 The company values its history very much.
 The logo was created in the Victorian era.
 At that time, every self-respecting noble house and company had a coat of arms.
 Philip Morris was no exception.
 The coat of arms was placed under the name.
 It depicts important values for the company, encrypted in heraldic signs.

 - The English crown crowns the coat of arms.
-The company was founded in England and worked with the authorities permission.
+The company was founded in England and worked with the authority’s permission.

 - In the center is an oval mirror with a wide border.
-It means public power and honestly performed duty.
-Philip Morris cigarettes gained more and more weight in society.
-Now 150 million people smoke them.
-In addition, women’s heraldic shields had an oval shape (after the death of her husband, the tobacco shop passed into the possession of Morris’s wife).
+It means public power and an honestly performed duty.
+Philip Morris cigarettes gained increasing weight in society.
+Now, 150 million people smoke them.
+In addition, women’s heraldic shields were oval (after the death of her husband, the tobacco shop passed into the possession of Morris’s wife).

 - Special heraldic animals hold the mirror: a horse and a dog.
 The horse is a multifaceted symbol.
-It means courage, strength, dexterity, and speed.
-The dog is devotion.
-The company is dedicated to its work and performs it with sufficient strength and dexterity.
+It means courage, strength, skill, and speed.
+The dog is devoted.
+The company is dedicated to its work and performs it with sufficient strength and agility.

 - On the bottom ribbon is the phrase of Julius Caesar: I came, I saw, I conquered.